pmd/pmd/src/site/markdown/usage/cpd-usage.md

     </tr>
     <tr>
         <td>--filelist</td>
-        <td>Path to file containing a comma delimited list of files to analyze.If this is given, then you don't need to provide `--files`.</td>
+        <td>Path to file containing a comma delimited list of files to analyze.
+If this is given, then you don't need to provide `--files`.</td>
         <td>no</td>
         <td></td>
     </tr>